Colorado Landlord-Tenant Law

 - Return security deposit within 60 days

-- Give 10 days notice to raise rent for month-to-month
+- Give 10 days notice to raise the rent for month-to-month

 - Tenants are allowed to withhold rent if the landlord fails to fix something